Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proposed Method

-In this context, we first analyze the influence of the tangent space on model generalization from the pre-trained loss-parameter manifold, and then design an efficient eigen-decomposition method to quantify this sensitivity.
+In this context, we first analyze the influence of the tangent space on model generalization from the pre-trained loss-parameter manifold, and then design an efficient eigen-decomposition method to quantify this prior significance.

-\textbf{Exploring Parameter Manifold Geometry.} We first define the joint empirical risks for tuning models over the union of pre-training and downstream tasks as
+\textbf{\textit{Exploring Loss-Parameter Manifold Geometry.}} We first define the joint empirical risks for tuning models over the union of pre-training and downstream tasks as:

-where $D_u = D_0 \bigcup D_t$, $\beta>0$ balances the contributions of pre-trained task, and $\mathcal{L}\left(\theta \mid D_0\right)$ serves as a regularization term to refine the vanilla objective.
+where $D_u = D_0 \bigcup D_t$, $\beta>0$ balances the contributions of pre-trained task, and $\mathcal{L}\left(\theta \mid D_0\right)$ serves as a regularization term to refine the vanilla objective $\mathcal{L}\left(\theta \mid D_t\right)$.
 Under this joint objective, the pre-trained weights $\theta_0$ minimize $\mathcal{L}\left(\theta \mid D_0\right)$ and can serve as a local optimum of $\mathcal{L}\left(\theta \mid D_u\right)$.
 When $\theta$ is in the vicinity of $\theta_0$, the pre-training loss can be locally approximated by a second-order Taylor expansion:

 where $\nabla \mathcal{L}\left(\theta_0\right) \approx \mathbf{0}$, and $\mathcal{F}^{\left(\theta_0\right)} \in \mathbb{R}^{|\theta| \times|\theta|}$ is expectation of Hessian matrix $\frac{\partial^2 \mathcal{L} }{\partial \theta_i\theta_j }$ over dataset $D_0$, also called as the Fisher Information Matrix (FIM)~\cite{amari2019fisher} at $\theta_0$.
 Principally, it captures the pre-trained tangent space, along which the impact on the pre-trained loss is minimized.